pavinjosdev/snap-apt/README.md

 cp snap-apt/hooks/80snap-apt /etc/apt/apt.conf.d/
 ```

+## Configuration
+Most likely, configuration is not needed.
 By default, the snapper configuration named
 `root` will have pre/post snapshots taken for every APT transaction.